 A disaster is a serious disruption in a community, caused by the impact of an event, which requires a significant coordinated response by the State and other entities to help the community recover from the disruption.

-(a) Loss of human life, or illness or injury to humans; or
+- loss of human life, or illness or injury to humans or

-(b) Widespread or severe property loss or damage; or
+- widespread or severe property loss or damage or

 - an attack against the State.